yeshpal-devops/Server-Performance-Stats/README.md

 # Server-Performance-Stats
-Goal of this project is to write a script to analyse server performance stats
+Goal of this project is to write a script to analyze server performance stats
 # Server Performance Stats Script (`server-stats.sh`)

 ## Overview